resilient-tech/india-compliance-docs/pages/docs/gst-reports/gstr1.md

 ### Reset GSTR-1

 - To reset the GSTR-1 data for the selected period on the GST Portal, click the `Reset` button and confirm the action.
   This will clear the data for that specific period on the portal.

 ![GSTR-1 Beta](./assets/gstr_1_reset_dialog.png)

 ### Upload GSTR-1 Data

 - Click the `Upload` button to upload the data to the GST Portal.
   The upload process may take some time to complete.

 - If any errors occur, they will be displayed in the Error tab along with the corresponding invoice number and error message.

 ![GSTR-1 Beta](./assets/gstr_1_error_tab.png)

 - If there are no errors, a Summary will be generated.
   The data will be compared and any mismatches will be displayed.

 ![GSTR-1 Beta](./assets/gstr_1_mismatched_summary.png)

-- If the summary matches,the Filing status will update to Ready to File.
+- If the summary matches, the Filing status will update to Ready to File.
   At this point, you can file the GSTR-1 by clicking the File button.

 ![GSTR-1 Beta](./assets/gstr_1_ready_to_file.png)

-- If you wish to upload the data again, click `Mark as Unfiled`.Filing status will change to Not Filed and the `Upload` button will become available for re-uploading the data.
+- If you wish to upload the data again, click `Mark as Unfiled`.
+  Filing status will change to Not Filed and the `Upload` button will become available for re-uploading the data.

 ### File GSTR-1

 - Click the `File` button to initiate the filing of GSTR-1.
   A dialog box will appear, displaying your company GSTIN, filing period and the total Liability Table for that period.

 - Enter your authorized PAN and click `GET OTP`.
   An OTP will be sent to your registered contact details, input this OTP and click File to complete the filing.

 ![GSTR-1 Beta](./assets/gstr_1_filing_dialog.png)

 - After successful filing, the Filing status will change to Filed, and the data will be re-downloaded for comparison with the final summary.

 ![GSTR-1 Beta](./assets/gstr_1_filed.png)

 - If there are any sales reverse charge entries, a dialog will appear after successful filing.
   This will prompt you to create a Journal Entry to reduce the Output GST Liability based on the sales reverse charge.

 ![GSTR-1 Beta](./assets/gstr_1_je_dialog.png)